🎈 Welcome to the Marketplace — Explore and discover the ecosystem around DatoCMS, and share your own work with the community!

 • OpenAI API Key: Paste a valid OpenAI key.

-• GPT Model: After entering your key, the plugin lists relevant chat models and highlights a recommended default.
+• GPT Model: After entering your key, the plugin lists available chat models.
+Select a model from the dropdown.

 3. If you chose Google (Gemini):